vanessaxuuan/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

 Clears all entries from TACH.
+This means every student and all their details.

 Format: `clear`